theos/theos.dev/docs/Variables.md

 - TARGET (str)
   - Required build configuration items
   - Format `platform:compiler:sdk_version:deployment_version`
-    - `clang` is the only supported CC/CXX for Darwin targets
+    - `clang` is the only supported compiler for Darwin targets

 - PREFIX (str)
   - Path to your toolchain bin